kbravh/labor-for-zion-astro/notes/2024/06/anointing-with-oil.md

 Later on in Israelite history, even the kings of Israel were anointed as they rose to their positions of leadership.

-> Are you curious why olive oil was used?
-Check out this article about [[Wine and olive oil as symbols of the blood of Christ and the Spirit]].

 ## Anointing in the New Testament

 In [[Luke 7.46]], we read that Christ scolds a Pharisee for not anointing His head with oil after the Pharisee criticizes a woman for anointing Christ with perfume.